abhilashdindalkop/Rikshawala/README.md

 Rikshawala
 ========================================

-Simple REST API's to list nearby Autorikshaw using Mongo DB with Autorikshaw profile details
+Simple REST API's to list nearby Autorikshaw using Play Framework with Java and Mongo DB

 Code Structure
 ========